 If you are not satisfied with just soup, then bring some bread.
 If you are health-conscious, buy the whole wheat variety because of the added fiber.
 Bring a loaf to work and keep it there if you can.

 An egg, several strips of lettuce and 2-3 slices of tomato, with or without dressing, can be very satisfying.
 Aside from giving you carbohydrates and protein, this lunch also gives you fiber and vitamins.
 You can add variety to your sandwich by adding pickles or using chicken strips instead of an egg.

 Bring Oatmeal and a Small Carton of Milk

 If your workplace has a microwave oven for employee use, then you can bring some oatmeal and a small carton of milk.
-Oatmeal provides a satisfying meal and, if you add milk, you increase the amount of nutrients can consume and give you more energy for the day.
+Oatmeal provides a satisfying meal and, if you add milk, you increase the number of nutrients can consume and give you more energy for the day.

 Prepare a Salad

 A simple salad is easy enough to make with the right fresh ingredients.
 You can also add dressing and pasta if you prefer.